 - 1. Where the residence of the student is derived, the California residence of the person or persons from whom it is derived must satisfy the one-year waiting period requirement. - 2.
 A minor adopted by a California resident who has been a resident for at least one year immediately prior to the residence determination date immediately takes that resident status.
 No waiting period applies. - 3.
-A minor child of permanently separated parents takes the residence status of the parent with whom he or she lives, without any waiting period applying.
-If the minor lives alone, he or she takes the resident status of the parent with whom he or she last lived.
-(See Minor Noncitizens, page 2.33.)
+A minor child of permanently separated parents takes the residence status of the parent with whom they live, without any waiting period applying.
+If the minor lives alone, they take the resident status of the parent with whom they last lived.
+(See Minor Noncitizens, page 2-33.)